Los Angeles Rowing Club

 Learn-to-Row Program

 The Learn-to-Row program is 6 months long and includes a one weekend (Saturday and Sunday) intensive called LTR Weekend followed by 6-months of practice rows.
-The $200 fee covers only the weekend intensive and following 1 week of rowing.
+The $300 weekend fee covers only the weekend intensive and following 1 week of rowing.
 This event typically sells out within a couple of minutes of registration opening.
 We ask that only those that are willing to commit to the entire program apply.

 • Twice a year, the Los Angeles Rowing Club (LARC) conducts a Learn-to-Row (LTR) program to teach the sport of rowing to adults with no prior sweep rowing experience or to those who want a refresher course.
 The course is taught by experienced club volunteers.
 The Learn to Row program is only offered twice each year, despite great demand, as our club is composed of all volunteers and this event takes a large time investment to coordinate.